 This list of items is only a recommendation, so feel free to add to it more items or take whatever you feel is necessary for your survival.
 Like the saying goes, better safe than sorry, or in this case, injured or even dead.
 You can always store this kit in your car or backpack and know that no matter the scenario that nature hits you with, you are more than covered to handle it.

 I sincerely hope that my article was helpful, and now you feel more prepared when venturing into the wild.
 Whatever situation you will be facing, you are now more ready for it.
+And knowledge is one of the most significant survival qualitites.

 Always remember that survival is a skill that needs to be constantly honed and backed up with a lot of knowledge.
 For instance, it is always important to know how to predict weather and how to survive extreme cold.
 You should also learn how to survive in different environments, even the desert or a deserted island.